Walikuperek/DRD-frontend-architecture/README.md

 QUAK: *"DRD stands for DTO, Repository, Domain.
 It is a frontend software architecture that separates the business logic from the presentation layer - so called use cases.
 It is a layered architecture that is based on the principles of Domain Driven Design (DDD)."*

-This is an example of an Angular application using the DRD Architecture.
+This is an example of Angular application using the DRD Architecture.
 It's is fully working and can be used as a starting point for your own project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.